vietai/dab/README.md

 Initially we trained only Vietnamese-English and English-Vietnamese models for back-translation.
 The code in this repository, however, can work with any other pair of languages.
 We therefore invite :sparkling_heart: :hand: and **pull requests** from you on:

-:+1: More and/or better translation models.
+:seedling: More and/or better translation models.

-:+1: More and/or better translation data or monolingual data.
+:seedling: More and/or better translation data or monolingual data.

-:+1: Code to make our code even easier to use.
+:seedling: Code to make our code even easier to use.
 Including tests ([Travis](https://github.com/marketplace/travis-ci), [CodeCov](https://github.com/codecov)).

-:+1: Texts/Illustrations to make our documentation even easier to understand.
+:seedling: Texts/Illustrations to make our documentation even easier to understand.

 We will be working on a more detailed guideline for contribution.